emberjs/data/guides/misc/2-typescript/2-installation.md

 In order to use the types for these versions, the dependencies of `ember-data` (and their peer-dependencies) must also be added to `package.json`.

-Generally that means the following packages are needed, though you may need fewer (or more!) depending on if you have migrated away from Adapter/Serializer and replaced Model with SchemaRecord:
+Generally that means the following packages are needed, though you may need fewer (or more!) depending on if you have migrated away from Adapter/Serializer and replaced Model with ReactiveResource:

 | Name | Latest | Canary | V4 |
 | ---- | -------| ------ | -- |